RoMcGill/Reel/README.md

 ----
 ## User Stories

-### site Owner

-user search bar/ list of users MUST HAVE
-#24 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+User search
+#25

-create contact us form
+Create contact us form
-#23 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#24
 create a blog
-#22 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#23

-users create + view hashtags MUST HAVE
+Users can create hashtags and view posts with same hashtags on one page
-#21 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#22

-users comment on posts MUST HAVE
+Users can Comment on posts
-#20 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#21

-users create posts MUST HAVE
+users can create posts
-#19 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#20
 build login/signup page MUST HAVE
-#18 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#1
 setup repository prep
-#17 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#3
 deploy to heroku prep
-#16 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#2
 install django + supporting libraries
-#15 opened on 27 Jun by RoMcGill
- PBI ITERATION 1
+#4

- ### Users
+### site Owner
+User story: Be able to Like posts
+#26
+User Story: contact site owner SHOULD HAVE
+#19

 USER STORY should be able to log into my account MUST HAVE
-#1 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#5

 USER STORY have a log in page MUST HAVE
-#2 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#6

 USER STORY have an explore page COULD HAVE
-#3 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#7

 USER STORY have a personal profile COULD HAVE
-#4 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#8

+USER STORY a buy and sell section of the fourm.
+COULD HAVE
+#10

 USER STORY be able tom follow other users SHOULD HAVE
-#6 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#9

-USER STORY add gps location of solved boozers COULD HAVE
+USER STORY add gps location of solved boozers
-#7 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#11

-USER STORY add photos to posts COULD HAVE
+USER STORY add photos to posts
-#8 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#12

-USER STORY comment on other users posts COULD HAVE
+USER STORY comment on other users posts
-#9 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#13

-USER STORY view other users posts COULD HAVE
+USER STORY view other users posts
-#10 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#14

-USER STORY upload details of recent trips to the pub/resteraunt COULD HAVE
+USER STORY upload details of recent trips to the pub/resteraunt
-#11 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#15

-USER STORY discover more unique bars and restaurants near me MUST HAVE
+USER STORY discover more unique bars and restaurants near me
-#12 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#16

-USER STORY find good pubs, bars, restaurants local to me MUST HAVE
+USER STORY find good pubs, bars, restaurants local to me
-#13 opened on 22 Apr by RoMcGill
- PBI ITERATION 1

-USER STORY : connecting people who enjoy socialising and puzzels MUST HAVE
-#14 opened on 22 Apr by RoMcGill
- PBI ITERATION 1
+#17

+ ### Users

 ----